YashLadlapure/portfolio-website/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - Basic knowledge of HTML, CSS, and JavaScript (for customization)
+- Node.js and npm (optional, for development tools)

 ### Quick Start